 Published in 2015, Volume 1 focuses on big game animals, and Volume 2 covers small game and fowl.
 Bought together or separately, these books are great gifts for hunters.

-#2.
-BigBlue Portable Solar Panel
+2. BigBlue Portable Solar Panel

-Whether it's trail cameras, GPS, cellphones, IPads, or any USB-compatible device, this portable solar panel can charge them.
+Whether it's trail cameras, GPS, cellphones, iPads, or any USB-compatible device, this portable solar panel can charge them.

 The BigBlue 28W Portable Solar Panel is much lighter than most competitors (weighs 20 oz) and folds into a size not much larger than an iPad.

-#3.
-Inmarsat Isatphone 2.1 Satellite Phone
+3. Inmarsat Isatphone 2.1 Satellite Phone

-#4.
-Kelly Kettle
+4. Kelly Kettle

 It’s hard to find a good, fresh cup of coffee when you’re trekking through the wilderness.
-And unfortunately, those brisk hunting mornings are when a hot coffee and bowl of oatmeal are appreciated the most.
-That's why a Kelly Kettle is a great gift for people who love the outdoors.
+Those brisk hunting mornings are when a hot coffee and bowl of oatmeal are most appreciated.

 Kelly Kettles are portable "kettles" for boiling water outdoors - as in over a campfire.
 Using natural fuel like twigs or small branches, you can heat water fast - in as little as three to five minutes, depending on the size of your kettle.